-The Livingstone Tanzania Trust works in close partnerships with the Manyara Community Development Organisation, our delivery partner in Tanzania.
+The Livingstone Tanzania Trust works in close partnerships with the Maisha Capacity Development Opportunity (MCDO), our delivery partner in Tanzania - Maisha means life

 The UK team works as a family, with all encouraged to participate and contribute equally.
 None of us 'clock watch' because we believe in what we are doing - and we love seeing the changes that result from our work.

 Julian is the founder of LTT and its Director.
 He earned a Masters degree in International Development from Westminster University, London, which provided the inspiration for establishing LTT.
 Julian brings many years of management experience in facilities and catering management to the day-to-day operations of LTT.
 His Quaker values and passion to bring about positive change in a peaceful way provides his motivation.
 In 2018 Julian received the prestigious “Social Impact Award” from the Alumni of Westminster University for his work in Tanzania

 Sophie worked as an intern with LTT before joining us on a part-time basis in April 2015, and became a full-time member of the team in August 2016.
 With a Masters degree in International Development, Sophie uses her skills and passion to help us research some of the more technical projects, ensuring that best practice is at the fore front of what we do.

 Elizabeth has over 12 years' experience in the charitable and social finance sectors.
 Her earlier roles were in fundraising and administration for charities and helping to manage a charitable trust.
 More recently, she worked as a sustainability analyst for a leading ethical bank.
 Elizabeth joined LTT on a part-time basis in June 2014.

 Most of the Tanzania team work from our office/house in Babati, while three of our CASOs live and work in their communities.

 Jasson Kahembe - Director and Reverend